-12 Out of US\$3.6 billion worth of orders cancelled, about US\$1.0 billion worth of orders have been revived which brands/buyers have agreed to honour with necessary payment in favour of the suppliers.
+&lt;sup>12Out of US\$3.6 billion worth of orders cancelled, about US\$1.0 billion worth of orders have been revived which brands/buyers have agreed to honour with necessary payment in favour of the suppliers.

-13 The effect would however depends on impact of other supporting measures for the export sectors such as moratorium for payment of utility bills till June, deferred import payment, deferred payment of loan without additional interest charges etc. have facilitated the export sector.
-However, a sizable number of RMG enterprises, as well as a large section of non-RMG enterprises, did not apply for a loan or perhaps not yet taken the loan.
+&lt;sup>13The effect would however depend on the other supporting measures for the export sectors such as moratorium for payment of utility bills till June, deferred import payment, deferred payment of loan without additional interest charges etc. have facilitated the export sector.
+However, a sizable number of RMG enterprises, as well as a large section of non-RMG enterprises, did not apply for a loan or perhaps has not taken the loan yet.